twisted/treq/docs/api.rst

 Making Requests
 ---------------

-The :py:mod:`treq` module provides several shortcut functions for making requests.
+The :py:mod:`treq` module provides several convenience functions for making requests.
 These functions all create a default :py:class:`treq.client.HTTPClient` instance and pass their arguments to the appropriate :py:class:`~treq.client.HTTPClient` method.

 .. module:: treq